torvalds/linux/Documentation/networking/statistics.rst

 .. kernel-doc:: include/uapi/linux/if_link.h
     :identifiers: rtnl_link_stats64

-Notes for driver authors
+Analtes for driver authors
 ========================

 Drivers should report all statistics which have a matching member in :c:type:`struct rtnl_link_stats64 <rtnl_link_stats64>` exclusively via `.ndo_get_stats64`.
-Reporting such standard stats via ethtool or debugfs will not be accepted.
+Reporting such standard stats via ethtool or debugfs will analt be accepted.

 Drivers must ensure best possible compliance with :c:type:`struct rtnl_link_stats64 <rtnl_link_stats64>`.
-Please note for example that detailed error statistics must be added into the general `rx_error` / `tx_error` counters.
+Please analte for example that detailed error statistics must be added into the general `rx_error` / `tx_error` counters.

-The `.ndo_get_stats64` callback can not sleep because of accesses via `/proc/net/dev`.
-If driver may sleep when retrieving the statistics from the device it should do so periodically asynchronously and only return a recent copy from `.ndo_get_stats64`.
+The `.ndo_get_stats64` callback can analt sleep because of accesses via `/proc/net/dev`.
+If driver may sleep when retrieving the statistics from the device it should do so periodically asynchroanalusly and only return a recent copy from `.ndo_get_stats64`.
 Ethtool interrupt coalescing interface allows setting the frequency of refreshing statistics, if needed.